 With Symbol fonts you can end up with a different symbol entirely.
 That’s because Office will substitute to Wingdings or similar which may have another character in that ASCII or Unicode position.

-As worst you’ll get the dreaded box character – which happens when Word or Office totally gives up trying to match the font named in the document with anything available.
+As worst, you’ll get the dreaded box character – which happens when Word or Office totally gives up trying to match the font named in the document with anything available.
 This should not happen often, or at all, in modern Office which has more robust symbol replacement.

 The majority of font problems come with third-party fonts – either purchased or free downloaded ones.
 It’s isn’t a faulty font, merely that Office doesn’t know enough about the font to choose an accurate replacement.